 A Coordination Meeting (Source)

 For owners, GCs, and subcontractors, airtight progress tracking is a gift that keeps on giving.
 It makes everyone’s job easier and leads to better outcomes.
-It also is an acknowledgement that humans are good at some things and computers are good at other things.
+It also is an acknowledgment that humans are good at some things and computers are good at other things.
 Combining the power of both gives teams the tools they need to be successful.

-With automated progress tracking, builders can do what they do best, while maintaining the confidence that they’re operating efficiently and with the highest degree of accuracy.
+With automated progress tracking, builders can do what they do best while maintaining the confidence that they’re operating efficiently and with the highest degree of accuracy.